joako1991/MaIAWinterSchoolPyQt5/README.md

 The main idea of this repository is give you the most basic templates you can have for each application, and your project will make use of several of them.

+# Requirements
+Python3
+OpenCV for Python3
+PyQt5 for Python3